mbax/Cardstock/README.md

 ### So can I use this in Java?

 Absolutely.
 This library can be used in Java and Kotlin for sure.
 It probably works with other JVM languages, as well.
+[TheHumanity](https://github.com/RoyalDev/TheHumanity) is an example of a Java bot using Cardstock.
+[Fictitious](https://github.com/RoyalDev/Fictitious) is an example of a Kotlin bot using Cardstock.

 ### How do I get started?